natario1/CameraView/README.md

   - Output: Automatic cropping to match your `CameraView` preview bounds
 - Built-in **grid drawing**
 - Multiple capture methods
-  - Take high-resolution pictures with `capturePicture`
+  - Take high-resolution pictures with `takePicture`
-  - Take **quick snapshots** as a freeze frame of the preview with `captureSnapshot`
+  - Take **quick snapshots** as a freeze frame of the preview with `takePictureSnapshot`
 - Control HDR, flash, zoom, white balance, exposure correction and more
 - **Frame processing** support
 - **Metadata** support for pictures and videos